An excursion into Dialectica and Differentiation: Dialectica and reverse differentiation

-The previous two results and the remark above express the Dialectica as a differentiable program transformation in a categorical way, hopefully clarifying even more the content of \cite[Theorem 4.10]{KerjeanPedrot24} and the constructions involved (compare also \cite[Fig.\ 6]{KerjeanPedrot24} with our Definition \ref{def:log_rels}).
+The previous two results and the remark above express the Dialectica as a differentiable program transformation in a categorical way, hopefully clarifying even more the content of \cite[Theorem 4.10]{KerjeanPedrot24} (compare also \cite[Fig.\ 6]{KerjeanPedrot24} with our Definition \ref{def:log_rels}).

-\begin{remark} $\sim$ can be thought of as a ``proof relevant'' realisability relation: not only we realise a formula $B$ with $\Pdial$-terms (the $M$'s such that $M\sim_B f$, \emph{for some} $f:B$), but we also cluster such realisers into classes whose terms realise a certain element $f:B$ (the statement that $M\sim_B f$).
-Theorem \ref{th:main} becomes then the usual adequation theorem for realisability: a proof $\vdash_\stlc M:B$ gives a realiser $\wdial M$ of $B$, plus the information that the realiser also realises $\llbracket M\rrbracket$ itself.
-Dialectica is thus the program extraction transformation for such notion of realisability. \end{remark}
+\begin{remark} $\sim$ can be thought of as a ``proof relevant'' realisability relation: not only do we realise a formula $B$ with $\Pdial$-terms (the $M$'s such that $M\sim_B f$, \emph{for some} $f:B$), but we also cluster such realisers into classes whose terms realise a certain element $f:B$ (the statement that $M\sim_B f$).
+Theorem \ref{th:main} becomes then the usual adequacy Theorem for realisability. \end{remark}

 As previously mentioned, the following result explains the relation between \cite[Def.\ 4.8]{KerjeanPedrot24} and our Definition \ref{def:log_rels}: the latter appears slightly more general than the former, due to the supplementary hypothesis on $\cC$ needed to have an equivalence.
+The proof is by straightforward mutual induction on $B$ (using the relation in \cite{KerjeanPedrot24}).